 These days, almost every device (everything from smart fridges to home security systems) requires a stable Internet connection to work.
 While this is certainly a convenience, it also makes every Web-connected device susceptible to security risks (that often affect your personal and highly sensitive information as well).
 If the main router of the network is compromised, then all connected devices are also at an equal risk of getting infiltrated.
-It is where the best secure routers come into play.
+It is where the most secure routers come into play.

 So, how do we know that a particular router offers high-end security?
 Well, you should know that product descriptions are just one variable of this equation.
 All routers offer some form of basic security.
 However, we also need to take into account how long OEMs support their products with security and performance updates, and whether the router supports additional security options or custom firmware.

 Since many users will be connecting to the same router at once, a lot of sensitive and personally identifiable information passes through the network.
 One DDoS attack is enough to compromise the router’s integrity and eavesdrop on what is being shared.
 With this said, a router that offers a strong built-in firewall and comes with DDoS prevention should be the one you highly favor over the others.
 Let’s not forget that you can also use VPN services with today’s routers.
 Then, a capable router should also offer parental controls and bandwidth restrictions to ensure younger users are protected online.
 And finally, the security configuration should be easy and not intimidating to the average user.

 Seems overly complicated?
 There’s no need to fret.
 Here, at TechNadu, we understand the importance of cyber-security and have handpicked some of the most security-first routers for your consideration.
 For this article, we considered several factors for narrowing down the available best secure routers available.
 These include plenty of built-in security options, the presence of VPN and firewall support, parental controls, and support from OEMs in case of any vulnerabilities.
 And, of course, we made sure that you get a router offering fast Web speeds, granular controls, and plenty more.